Snowboarder Workout: 5 Key Exercises for Snowboarding Strength

 3. Single Deadlift to High Knee

-This exercise builds strength in most of the muscle groups already discussed, so be sure to assess your fatigue level before going straight into this exercise from the last two.
+This exercise builds strength in most of the muscle groups already discussed, so assess your fatigue level from the last two before going straight into this exercise.

 - As you move into position, hold your core and glute tight, squeezing them for stability and strength

 - Pass the elevated leg through your start position and swing your torso back to vertical as you move it into a standing upward lunge

 - Repeat, holding your core and glutes tight, and work your leg to stretch it slightly on each backward extension